-All Board and commission members are responsible for certain duties and commitments to the City, City Council, and the BCC on which they serve.
+All BCC members are responsible for certain duties and commitments to the City, City Council, and the BCC on which they serve.
 Each member must know, understand, accept, and accomplish his or her delegated responsibilities in order to be effective.
 General expectations include: